Ben's Engineering Blog

 • Complications for objects that cannot be represented in JSON (DateTime 👀).

 Although values in the DOM are all strings, Prism converts the string to the correct types.
-As can been seen from the id and score value on each story in the state.
+This can be seen from the id and score value on each story in the state.

-Recreating state from the rendered markup is not a new thing.
+Recreating the state from the rendered markup is not a new thing.
 Many existing SSR sites manually write JS in the runtime script to get values.
-The actual HN site does this in its vote logic to where it pulls in the story id from the elements id:
+The actual HN site does this in its vote logic to where it pulls in the story identifer from the elements identifer:

 function vote(ev, el, how) {